Krytox

-Krytox is a registered trademark of The Chemours Company.
-It refers to a group of colourless synthetic lubricants (oils and greases) with a variety of applications.
+Krytox, a registered trademark of The Chemours Company, is a group of colorless synthetic lubricants (oils and greases) with a variety of applications.
 Invented by researchers at DuPont, Krytox oils are fluorocarbon ether polymers of polyhexafluoropropylene oxide, with a chemical formula: F−(CF(CF3)−CF2−O)n−CF2CF3, where the degree of polymerization, n, generally lies within the range of 10 to 60.
-These compounds are collectively known by many names including perfluoropolyether (PFPE), perfluoroalkylether (PFAE) and perfluoropolyalkylether (PFPAE).
+These compounds are collectively known by many names including perfluoropolyether (PFPE), perfluoroalkylether (PFAE), and perfluoropolyalkylether (PFPAE).
 A unique identifier is their CAS registry number, 60164-51-4.

 In addition to PFPE, Krytox grease also contains telomers of PTFE and in fact was designed as a liquid or grease form of PTFE.
 It is thermally stable, nonflammable (even in liquid oxygen), and insoluble in water, acids, bases, and most organic solvents.
 It is nonvolatile and useful over a broad temperature range of -75 to 350 C or higher.
 Its high resistance to ionizing radiation makes it useful for the aerospace and nuclear industries.
 Formulations exist which are able to withstand extreme pressure, resist outgassing in high vacuum, and operate under intense mechanical stress.

 Other companies manufacture PFPE lubricants, such as Solvay's Fomblin range, with some formulations having comparable properties.